trtrgfh/Machine-Learning-Notes/README.md

 ### Word2vec & Glove
 - Word2vec is a method for training a neural network to produce word embeddings
-- skip-grams model: randomly choose a content word and within a small window of words surrounding the content word, randomly choose a target word
+- Skip-grams model: randomly choose a content word and within a small window of words surrounding the content word, randomly choose a target word
     - don't just sample uniformly at random for content c (some words may show up frequently)
     - training examples are content c -> target t (x -> y)
     - $O_c$ -> E -> $e_c$ -> O -> $\hat y$, where $O_c, e_c$ are the one-hot vector and the embedding vector for the content word, E is the embedding matrix, and O is the softmax layer.